Decibels-Sonification/sonification-resources/directory.md

 # The Decibels Directory of Members

-This document lists current members active in the Decibles community.
-We hope it can be a resource to help people connect and learn with eachother.
+This document lists current members active in the Decibels community.
+We hope it can be a resource to help people connect and learn with each other.

 If you'd like to add your name to the directory, then either submit [a Github issue](https://github.com/Decibels-Sonification/sonification-resources/issues), file a [pull request](https://github.com/Decibels-Sonification/sonification-resources/pulls), or approach us in our [Discord](http://decibels.community) server and we can get you listed.